Eximchain/EximchainWallet/README.md

   - `resetWallet: walletActions.resetWallet` (resets the wallet currently in use)
   - `setCurrentTo` (sets the address a transaction is to be sent to)
   - `resetTransactionRequested: transactionFieldsActions.resetTransactionRequested` (resets all transaction datafields)
+- ***What the index.tsx does***
+  - The index file for the governance tab is the entry point for all things related to the governance tab.
+Here we render the intial view of buttons that refer to the various contract function calls we want to make.
+  - When one of the contract call buttons are clicked depending on whether name of the buttons `GovernanceCall` is of the type `FreeContractCallName` or `CostlyContractCallName` the index will render the screen of `FreeContractCallScreen` or `CostlyContractCallScreen`
+  - Furthermore, a lot of the code is based of the contracts tabs, and we try to utilize some of the generative component elements, and taking a look at the `buildFunctionOptions` function will give you a clue as to how the buttons are rendered.
+  - When clicking on to the governance tab the `setCurrentTo` function will be set to the governance contract call screen.
+  - Another feature that is utilized throughout the app is that when clicking to other tabs the wallet state is reset through `resetWallet`.
+Likewise when clicking on to the governance tab the wallet is reset to ensure that the wallet in use is capable of sending transactions.
+  - Furthermore, when we return to the main button screen from any of the other contract call screens we make sure to `resetTransactionRequested` to sanitize the inputs when clicking another contract call button.
 #### CostlyContractCallScreen
 - **Actions** that are utilized by this component to set various props within the AppState:
   - `showNotification: notificationsActions.showNotification`